Focus ring contrast

 A focus ring is usually drawn at the boundary between a component and its surroundings.
 If the ring only contrasts with one side, part of the indicator can disappear, especially on filled buttons, cards, inputs, dark surfaces, or complex layouts.

-• Check both ratios before promoting the ring color to a reusable role.
+- Check both ratios and the weakest edge before promoting the ring color to a reusable role.

 Best uses for focus ring contrast checks